TsuyoshiUshio/CommentPRTask/README.md

 # TODO

-The Personal Access Token configuration will move to the service configration in the near future.
+* The Personal Access Token configuration will move to the service configration in the near future.
+* Need to refactor and add tests for production ready